zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\oint\_{\mathbb{S}^2} \bm{E_i}(0, \bm{n_i}, \omega) e^{i k(\omega) (\bm{r} \cdot \bm{n_i})} d\Omega_i.
 $$

-We have also learned (c.f.
-Equation 14.16) that the scattered field is a linear function of the incident field.
+We have also learned (cf. Equation 14.16) that the scattered field is a linear function of the incident field.
 This allows us to utilize the superposition principle, according to which, the scattered field is a superposition of scattered waves generated by individual incident plane waves.
 Stated mathematically,

 $$ \tag{15.2}
 	\bm{E_s}(\bm{r}, \omega) =